How to get a small business loan

 Most lenders will want to review your company’s credit history before approving any loans.
 Take the time to clean up any potential blemishes on your record – including missed payments or outstanding balances.

-If you’re just starting out, you may not have a business credit score yet.
+If you’re just starting out, you may not have a small business credit score yet.
 However, you can still demonstrate:

 • Your ability to repay the loan.
 This can be done with recent sales receipts or by offering any existing assets as collateral (in case of default).